Lansing Colton Holden Jr.

-Lieutenant Lansing Colton Holden, Jr. was a World War I flying ace credited with seven aerial victories.
+Lieutenant Lansing Colton Holden, Jr. (October 8, 1896 – November 13, 1938) was a World War I flying ace credited with seven aerial victories.
+He was an architect, illustrator, and American film director.

+Early life

+Lansing "Denny" C. Holden, Jr. was born in New York City, son of Lansing C. Holden and Mrs. Edith Rogers Holden.
+His father was a prominent architect and president of the Engineering Society in New York for many years.
+After graduating The Hill School in 1915, he entered Princeton University.
+At Princeton he was a member of the Flying Corps along with other notable pilots Elliot Springs and George Vaughn.

 World War I service

-Holden dropped out of Princeton and went to France to join the fight.
+Holden left Princeton and went to France to join the fight.
 He was originally attached to French aviation's Escadrille 461 in April 1918 to defend Paris against German air attack.
 He then transferred to the 95th Aero Squadron in July as a Spad XIII pilot.
 He survived being shot down on 10 August before he scored his first victory on 29 September 1918.
 After destroying that German observation balloon, it would take him almost a month to score again; on 23 October, Holden teamed with Edward Peck Curtis to down a Fokker D.VII at 1630 hours, and then shot down another balloon solo.
 Four days later, Holden shot down a Hannover CL.
 He turned balloon buster again for his last three victories, on 30 October and 3 and 4 November 1918.

 Postwar life

-Holden returned to college at Princeton University, graduated, and took up his father's Lansing C. Holden, Sr. profession of architect.
-He returned to France in 1923, attended the École nationale supérieure des Beaux-Arts in Paris where he studied illustration, and married.
-The following year, he took up arms again, serving as a captain during the Rif War in Morocco, and winning the Légion d'honneur.
+At the end of the war Holden returned to Princeton University '19 specializing in fine arts and taking a graduate course in architecture.
+He pursued architecture at Harvard and won the American Field Service Scholarship for study at the École des Beaux-Arts and moved to France where he completed his architectural studies.
+In 1924 he married Edith H. Gillingham of Philadelphia, in Paris.
+The following year, he took up arms again, serving as a captain during the Rif War in Morocco, and winning the Légion d'honneur. and the Croix de Guerre, with palm, by the French Government.
+He was also decorated by the Spanish Government with the Order of the Moroccan Peace.
+He returned to New York to begin his architectural career.

-In 1932, he briefly went to Hollywood to work on movies, notably with She (1935) and The Three Musketeers (1935), with him serving as director and production illustrator on the former (it was the only feature film he would ever direct).
+In 1932, Merian C. Cooper, a fellow pilot, invited Holden to Hollywood to work on movies, notably with She (1935) as Director, What Every Woman Wants (1934) as associate art director, The Garden of Allah (1936) as color designer, A Star Is Born (1937) as Production Designer, and Pow Wow (1938) as Director.
 Holden illustrated an unofficial history of the 95th Aero called Squadron 95, written by fellow squadron member Harold Robert Buckley in 1933 The book has been in publication as recently as 1972.

 He then returned to New York.
-He became an officer in the Air National Guard's 102nd Observation Squadron.
+He became an officer in the 102nd Observation Squadron, 27th Division, New York National Guard.
 On 13 November 1938, while attempting a landing in dodgy weather, he crashed to his death near Sparta, Tennessee.